tcivie/tcivie/README.md

 - **Traffic Light RL** ⚡︎ My award-winning Bachelor's project used Reinforcement Learning to optimize traffic flow.
 Managed to squeeze out a 3% improvement, which sounds small until you scale it city-wide.

-Currently exploring distributed systems, mesh networking, and that sweet spot where ML meets infrastructure.
+Currently exploring distributed systems, mesh networking, Domain Specific Languages, and that sweet spot where ML meets infrastructure.
 Always curious about what happens when you push systems to their limits.

 ---